BasilBarnabyCa/s24-comp-2068-open-ai/README.md

 - **<a href="https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode" target="_blank">Prettier - Code formatter</a>**: Prettier - Code formatter

 # CareerCraft User Guide
-Welcome to CareerCraft!
-This guide will help you navigate and use CareerCraft to discover the best career paths suited for you based on your resume.
-Follow these simple steps to get started.

-## Introduction
-CareerCraft is an easy-to-use web application designed to help you find the best career path based on the content of your resume.
-By leveraging advanced AI technology, CareerCraft provides personalized career advice and recommendations.

-## Accessing CareerCraft
-To access CareerCraft, open your web browser and go to the <a href="https://careercraft-web-app.azurewebsites.net" target="_blank">CareerCraft website</a>.

 ## Uploading Your Resume
 Once you are on the CareerCraft homepage, follow these steps to upload your resume:
-1. Locate the Resume Upload Section: On the main page, you will see a section labeled "Upload Your Resume."
+1. Locate and copy the Resume Upload Section: On the main page, you will see a section labeled "Upload Your Resume."
-2. Choose a File: Click the "Choose File" button to open a file dialog.
-Select your resume file from your computer.
-Supported formats include .pdf and .docx.
-3. Paste Resume Text (Optional): If you prefer, you can paste the text of your resume directly into the provided text box.
-4. Submit Your Resume: After selecting your file or pasting your resume text, click the "Submit" button to upload your resume.
+2. Paste Resume text into textarea or type any career related information you want to query.
+3. Click the submit button.

 ## Viewing Career Suggestions
 After submitting your resume, CareerCraft will process the information and generate career suggestions for you.
 This may take a few moments.
 Once the analysis is complete: